 Finding the time of day that most of your fans are online is easy to do with Facebook Insights.

 The amount of time that your post will be on the top of people’s newsfeeds is about four hours.
 If you want to have any chance of your post being seen you will want to post your most shareable content when they are online.

 When you find your prime posting time, schedule the posts one hour before that time.
 This will ensure that your audience will see the post instead of getting lost in the mix of other posts that are posting.

-#4 Post More Content To Increase Facebook Organic Reach
+Post Valuable Content To Increase Facebook Organic Reach

 Only posting when you have new art for sale is not going to give you the reach you are searching for.
 You need to be consistent with your posting schedule, and you need to post several times throughout the day.

-The more posts that you publish, the more chance that it will be seen, liked and shared.
+The more posts that you publish, the more chance that they will be seen, liked, and shared.

 To get started try posting once a day.
 After a few weeks, start posting content twice a day.
 Consistently increase the number of posts until you find the magic number that will provide the reach you are looking for.